lerocha/sharpforce/README.md

-## SalesforceClient - Salesforce REST API client for .NET and Xamarin iOS/Android
+## Sharpforce - Salesforce REST API client for .NET and Xamarin iOS/Android

 This project is on early stage with basic functionality at this point.